bibarzgoogle/microbit-tutorials/variables.md

 This is not what we want!
 This always shows the same text!

 We want to show different texts *depending on the value* of the variable.
-When the variable is 0 (the first time) we want to show "Hello".
+When the variable is 0 (the first time) we want to show "Hi".
 When the variable is 1, we want to show "Bye".

 That's where a new block comes in handy: the ``||logic:if - else||`` block, in the ``||logic:Logic||`` category.